-The challenge I had was that I wanted to create a recognizable abstract representation which meant accounting for the fact that all the covers were very different in how they used.
-The tool I ended up using offered more flexibility/control on how colours were sampled.
-If you know of any other tools that could achieve the same (or potentially better) result; please let me know by leaving a comment at the bottom of this page.
+The challenge I had was that I wanted to create a recognizable abstract representation which meant accounting for the fact that all the covers were very different in how they used colour.
+The tool I ended up using offered more flexibility/control on how those colours would be sampled.
+If you know of any other tools that could achieve the same (or potentially better); please let me know by leaving a comment at the bottom of this page.

 A few considerations

 Before you start sampling images, please consider the following:

 - Once you have decided on the sampling parameters, make sure you apply the same for all images.